-The gable windows and entrance door on the neighbouring property (No. 48 and 50) are positioned only 1.8 metres (approximately) from the mutual boundary.
-The new boundary distance between the application site and the gable windows of No. 46, has been established through the approval of the previous consent.
+The boundary distances between the application site and the gable windows of the directly neighbouring dwellings has been established through the approval of the previous consents.
 As such the windows of neighbouring properties that lie within the gable to gable zone cannot be expected to be protected from loss of privacy or sunlight.